gotsysdba/gotsysdba/README.md

 You may have stumbled here on accident or directed here after a demonstration, either way, thank you for browsing.
 What you will find here is code related to my exploration and obsession with automation, specifically around Oracle Cloud Infrastructure databases.
 While, as a DBA, shell-scripting is more of my forte, I am attempting to learn other languages; please don't judge too harshly.. feedback to improve the code will be appreciated.

 #### Who are you?
 Who are you?
-An Oracle DBA, a self-proclaimed "citizen developer", an amature brewer and known to over use the "dot-dot-dot"...
+An Oracle DBA, a self-proclaimed "citizen developer", an amature brewer and known over-user of the "dot-dot-dot"...

-- 🌱 I’m currently learning python, terraform, Oracle Cloud Infrastucture resources and howto BIAB.
+- 🌱 I’m currently learning python, terraform, Oracle Cloud Infrastucture resources and how-to BIAB.

 <!--
 **ukjola/ukjola** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.